Adriankhl/relativitization/doc/design.md

 * Command collection is global, pick by command collection name
 * Mechanism is global, pick by mechanism collection name
 * AI is individual, pick by aiName
-* No options for data
+* data is separated into two category
+    * Core data which is common for all model
+    * Subsystem data which can be added or removed for individual models

 # Command
 * From player, to player